Wind-Chaser/hillffair-2k17/README.md

 ## HomePage
-It's dashboard where details of all exams can be seen and you can seen how many exams are in progress or upcoming or completed.
+It's homepage where details of fest, introduction of Hillffair and gallery of previous fest and sponspors details.
 <p align="center">
 <img src="Images/hi1.png" width="80%">
 </p>